Wayzata, Minnesota: 20th century

 Wayzata's population nearly doubled in the decades leading up to World War II.
 Wayzatans were fortunate when one of their own, Mayor Rufus Rand, stepped forward to lead the town in meeting the challenges of modernizing its infrastructure.
 Under Rand, water and sewer service was provided to every building, streetlights were installed, roads were paved, and the public beach and park was opened.
-During his tenure, Rand also served as the executive of a large gas company and a regent of the University of Minnesota.

 After World War II, many local farms and summer cottages were converted for use as year-round, single-family homes.
 Many new homes and gas stations were also constructed during this time.
-At one point, Wayzata had ten gas stations to serve a growing number of commuters and their cars.
 U.S. Highway 12, which was built in the 1920s, was widened to four lanes, and the population swelled.
-Downtown Wayzata residences were replaced by more stores serving not only Wayzatans, but also new families moving onto the former farmlands just outside Wayzata.
+Downtown Wayzata residences were replaced by more stores serving not only Wayzatans, but also new families moving onto the former farmlands outside Wayzata.
 By the 1950s, the greater Minneapolis-Saint Paul metropolitan area had reached Wayzata.

 After it became a charter city, Wayzata began to annex land from Minnetonka, Plymouth, and Orono, and doubled in size.
 U.S. Highway 12 was widened again to become a freeway in the 1970s and a new shopping center opened 5 miles down the road.
 These physical and economic changes caused some of Wayzata's downtown shops to be replaced by condominiums and office buildings.
 Strip malls and fast food franchises came to a part of the town near the highway.

-Residences also began returning to downtown as several condominium and townhouse developments appeared in the 1980s and 1990s.
-By the 1990s, Wayzata began to see an uptick in the demolition and replacement of older homes and commercial buildings.

-21st century

-In 2003, Wayzatans passed a referendum to have the city buy the community's last remaining stand of the Big Woods for use as a park.
-A new city hall and library were also constructed that year.

 Geography

-Wayzata is a western suburb of Minneapolis, Minnesota, 9 mi to its west on the northeast tip of Lake Minnetonka.
+Wayzata is a suburb of Minneapolis, Minnesota, 9 mi to its west on the northeast tip of Lake Minnetonka.
 According to the United States Census Bureau, the city has an area of 3.16 sqmi, of which 3.08 sqmi is land and 0.08 sqmi is water.
 The "land cover types" that compose the Wayzata area in descending order by square acreage are open water (36%); residential areas, farmsteads, and commercial lands (35%); forest (13%); and farms (8%).